martinmatin/Tutorials/src/mechanical/2018/bigRobot.md

 ![alt text](./bigrobot_render.PNG)
 ## Fusion 360

 The entire robot is designed in Fusion 360 and is available on the Eurobot cloud.
+The final version is called **SHARK FINAL V17**

 ## Parts